Skip to content

 • pet_id: Foreign key to pets table

-• start_date: Date when relationship began
+• start_at: When relationship began

 • created_by: Foreign key to users table (who created relationship)